EAST BOSTON GREENWAY:

 Option 1:

-From Constitution Beach/Barnes Ave; [Continuing mileage] Travel on-road along Barnes Ave (residential) out to Saratoga St (Route 145) .
-Cross Saratoga St to a Bike Lane and head left over the RR tracks outs Bennington St. Head right along a double wide sidewalk past the MBTA's Orient Heights Station.
-At 3.1 miles you'll pick up a narrow paved trail as you travel between Bennington St and Belle Isle Marsh.
+From *Barnes Ave in East Boston; [Re-zeroing Mileage] Travel on-road along Barnes Ave (residential) out to Saratoga St (Route 145) .
+Cross Saratoga St to a BIKE LANE and head left across a bridge over the RR tracks out to Bennington St. Head right on-road (sidewalk available) past the MBTA's Orient Heights Station.
+After 0.8 miles you'll pick up a narrow paved trail as you travel between Bennington St and Belle Isle Marsh.
 You'll come to the entrance for the Belle Isle Marsh Reservation; North.
-Turn right to reach the parking lot at 3.4 miles.
-A signboard is located here with a trail map.
+Turn right to reach the parking lot at 1 mile.
+A Map Board is located here.
 For more information visit; Belle Isle Marsh .
-A ¾ mile Loop Trail circles around the marsh.
-Just follow the stone-dust trail to the right of the map board and it will take you out to a boardwalk overlooking the marsh.
-Next comes a side trail over a bridge and out to an observation tower overlooking the marsh.
-The trail turns to pavement as it brings you back to the parking lot.

 Option 2: